 “Archaeology is non-renewable”, said Julia Clark, an archaeologist at Flinders University in Australia who led the project alongside Taylor.
 “Once the ice has melted and these artifacts are gone, we can never get them back.”

 While the ultimate fate of the Tsaatan is still unclear, Taylor said that similar threats likely face other mountain communities around the world who depend on snowpack for water—something he has been keenly aware of since moving to Colorado.

 “We’re sitting here in the Front Range of the Rocky Mountains,” he said, “and yet many of us probably haven’t thought all that much about how much global warming impacts mountain hydrology.”

 Reference: “Investigating reindeer pastoralism and exploitation of high mountain zones in northern Mongolia through ice patch archaeology” by William Taylor, Julia K. Clark, Björn Reichhardt, Gregory W. L. Hodgins, Jamsranjav Bayarsaikhan, Oyundelger Batchuluun, Jocelyn Whitworth, Myagmar Nansalmaa, Craig M. Lee and E. James Dixon, 20 November 2019, PLOS ONE.

 Craig Lee, a research scientist at the Institute of Arctic and Alpine Research (INSTAAR) at CU Boulder also contributed to the new study.
-Other coauthors included researchers from the Humboldt University of Berlin; University of Arizona; National Museum of Mongolia; Clearview Animal Hospital; Mongolia’s State Central Veterinary Laboratory; and the University of New Mexico.
+Other co-authors included researchers from the Humboldt University of Berlin; the University of Arizona; the National Museum of Mongolia; Clearview Animal Hospital; Mongolia’s State Central Veterinary Laboratory; and the University of New Mexico.